Regnal years of English and British monarchs: Retrospective dates

+Historically, the act of giving royal assent to a statute — and all the acts on it – only happened on the last day of the parliamentary session.
+This was because the action of giving royal assent also ended the session.
+This practice was ended in July 1625, when bubonic plaque caused Parliament to withdraw to Oxford.
+The Parliament Act 1625 (1 Cha.
+1. c.
+7) made the necessary change in law.

-Before the modern era, a statute of parliament was usually only given royal assent on the last day of the parliamentary session (just before prorogation).
-Even if assent for a specific act was actually given earlier, it was not noted in the statute text.
-So the order of chapters in a statute is usually meaningless, and gives no indication of when during the session it actually passed.
-Historians trying to affix a conventional calendar date to a specific act have to dig for clues in the Commons Journal, or simply assume all acts were assented at once on the final day.
-This was changed by the Acts of Parliament (Commencement) Act 1793 (33 Geo.3 c.13) which required the clerk of parliament to explicitly record the date of passage and assent.
+Even after this change, the date of assent for a specific act was not noted in the statute text.
+Historians trying to affix a conventional calendar date to a specific act have to search in the Journals of the House of Commons.
+This was changed by the Acts of Parliament (Commencement) Act 1793 (33 Geo.
+3. c.
+13) which required the Clerk of Parliament to explicitly record the date of passage and assent.
 So it is only from 1794 onwards that statutes explicitly include the calendar date of an act.

-Peculiarly, before 1794, it was also the case that an act was assumed to go into legal effect not on the final day of the session (the date of royal assent), but rather on the first day of the session in which it was passed.
-That means that parliamentary acts applied retrospectively to the start of the session, several weeks or months before they were actually passed and assented.
-To avoid injustices, it was common for parliamentary legislation to explicitly specify in the text the date when a new law, regulation, or tax would begin to apply.
-But not always.
-If a commencement date was not specified, the parliamentary act applied retrospectively to the start of the session, and magistrates could prosecute or impose penalties on actions that were perfectly legal at the time.
+It was also the case that an act was assumed to go into legal effect not on the final day of the session (the date of royal assent), but rather on the first day of the session in which it was passed.
+That means that acts of Parliament applied retrospectively to the start of the session, several weeks or months before they were actually passed and assented.
+To avoid injustices, it was common for legislation to explicitly specify in the text the date when a new law, regulation, or tax would begin to apply.
+If a commencement date was not specified, magistrates could prosecute or impose penalties on actions that were perfectly legal at the time.
 This often provoked indignation and outrage.
 William Blackstone, in his influential 1765 Commentaries, railed against retrospective laws, insisting laws should apply only to the future.
 Remembering the English experience, Americans were careful to include a categorical prohibition on ex post facto laws in the US Constitution in 1789.
-The 1793 Commencement Act finally remedied this, and thereafter laws only applied from the date of assent recorded by the clerk in the statute.
+The Acts of Parliament (Commencement) Act 1793 finally remedied this, and thereafter laws only applied from the date of assent recorded by the clerk in the statute.
 This was reinforced in the Interpretation Act 1978.